Last modified: July 10, 2024

 git rebase -i HEAD~n

-3. Push the changes:
+IV.
+Push the Changes:

 git push --force

-Removing commits
+Removing Commits

 git reset HEAD~N